jkilelo/pyspark_utils/mainframes_hive_datatype_mapping.md

 - **Handling Null Values:** Mainframe systems often use special values to indicate nulls.
 These should be appropriately mapped to NULL in Hive.
 - **Field Lengths:** Ensure that the lengths of fields in Hive match those in the mainframe copybooks.
 - **Data Formatting:** Be aware of any specific formatting requirements or conversions needed between EBCDIC (mainframe) and ASCII (Hive).

-This mapping should help facilitate the transition of data from mainframe environments to Hive, ensuring data integrity and type compatibility.
-If you have specific fields or examples from your copybooks, providing those could help refine the mapping further.
-'''